 Fertilizing: Use half-strength liquid fertilizer sprayed on to the stems of the plant once every 2 weeks during the active growth period only.

-Rat Tail Cactus is easy to cultivate and relatively fast growing cactus.
+Rat Tail Cactus is an easy to cultivate and relatively fast growing cactus.
 Their trailing stems make these cacti ideal plants for a hanging basket.
 Line the basket with sphagnum moss before filling it with potting mixture and make sure it is hung where the prickly stems will not pose a treat to the unwary.
 If Rat Tail Cactus is grown in a pot, hang the pot up or attache it to a high shelf.
 If it is left free-standing, it can soon be overbalanced by the lengthening stems.

 To propagate, use either 6 inches (15 cm) tip or 6 inches (15 cm) segment of any part of the stem.
 Allow each cutting or segment to dry for three days.
 Then insert it about 0.8 inch (2 cm) deep in a small pan or pot of the recommended potting mixture for mature plants.
 Be sure that any stem segment is planted with the bottom end down.
 If this shallowly inserted cutting tends to fall over, it can be supported by being gently tied to a small wooden stick.
 Cultivation needs of cuttings are the same as those for mature Rat Tail Cactus and rooting will occur within a few weeks.